monero-project/monero-site/README.md

 If you would like to suggest changes you can do so by forking the repository, making changes directly on your fork, and then submitting them as pull requests.
 If you need help doing so feel free to ask for assistance in #monero-dev on Freenode.

-Deploying this website requires Jekyll (2.5+) and the 'jekyll/multiple/languages/plugin' plugin (installed by, for example, `gem install jekyll-multiple-languages-plugin`).
+Deploying this website requires Jekyll (2.5+).
+Multiple language support will be added soon.

 ## License

-Copyright (c) 2014, The Monero Project
+Copyright (c) 2014-2015, The Monero Project

 All rights reserved.